Studio monitor

 Studio monitors are loudspeakers in speaker enclosures specifically designed for professional audio production applications, such as recording studios, filmmaking, television studios, radio studios and project or home studios, where accurate audio reproduction is crucial.
 Among audio engineers, the term monitor implies that the speaker is designed to produce relatively flat (linear) phase and frequency responses.
-In other words, it exhibits minimal emphasis or de-emphasis of particular frequencies, the loudspeaker gives an accurate reproduction of the tonal qualities of the source audio ("uncolored" and "transparent" are synonyms), and there will be no relative phase shift of particular frequencies—meaning no distortion in sound-stage perspective for stereo recordings.
+In other words, a studio monitor exhibits minimal emphasis or de-emphasis of sound frequencies.
+It's meant to provide an accurate reproduction of the tonal qualities of the source audio ("uncolored" and "transparent" are synonyms), with no relative phase shift of particular frequencies—meaning or distortion in sound-stage perspective for stereo recordings.

 Beyond stereo sound-stage requirements, a linear phase response helps impulse response remain true to source without encountering "smearing".
 An unqualified reference to a monitor often refers to a near-field (compact or close-field) design.
 This is a speaker small enough to sit on a stand or desk in proximity to the listener, so that most of the sound that the listener hears is coming directly from the speaker, rather than reflecting off walls and ceilings (and thus picking up coloration and reverberation from the room).
 Monitor speakers may include more than one type of driver (e.g., a tweeter and a woofer) or, for monitoring low-frequency sounds, such as bass drum, additional subwoofer cabinets may be used.

 There are studio monitors designed for mid-field or far-field use as well.
 These are larger monitors with approximately 12 inch or larger woofers, suited to the bigger studio environment.
 They extend the width of the sweet spot, allowing "accurate stereo imaging for multiple persons".
 They tend to be used in film scoring environments, where simulation of larger sized areas like theaters is important.

 Also, studio monitors are made in a more physically robust manner than home hi-fi loudspeakers; whereas home hi-fi loudspeakers often only have to reproduce compressed commercial recordings, studio monitors have to cope with the high volumes and sudden sound bursts that may happen in the studio when playing back unmastered mixes.